supercodepoet/django-skylark/docs/clevercss.rst

           process: clevercss
           media: screen

-CrunchyFrog will grab the file and automatically run it through the CleverCSS interpreter and include the results on your page assembly.
+Django Skylark will grab the file and automatically run it through the CleverCSS interpreter and include the results on your page assembly.

 So make sure your server is running now ::